Ormannishe/WoWGoldGambler/README.md

 ## Game Modes

-There are currently five supported Game Modes for WoWGoldGambler.
+There are currently six supported Game Modes for WoWGoldGambler.
 More Game Modes will likely be added in the future (I am open to suggestions!).

 ### Classic